Explore Military Tools for ArcGIS

 It is still hard to see the line at some angles.

-- In the Contents pane, double-click LLOS_Output_1 to open the Layer Properties window.
+- In the Contents pane, expand LLOS_1 and then double-click LLOS_Output_1 to open the Layer Properties window.

 In the Contents pane, symbols in the 2D Layers category draw draped on the Elevation Surface.
 Symbols in the 3D Layers category draw at defined elevations, usually floating in the air.
 You can adjust those elevation values in the Layer Properties window.